-Prerequisites: WM212, two from WM401-404
+Prerequisites: WM212, 401-404

-This course will introduce the basic concepts and pharmacological principles of Western pharmaceuticals and their major categories.
+This course will introduce the basic concepts and

+pharmacological principles of Western pharmaceuticals and their major categories.
 This course will examine pharmacological distribution, metabolism, excretion, and the mechanisms of drugs therapeutic effects on human body.
 This course will emphasize general principles that can be applied broadly to groups or categories of medications.